This course will take place online, for a reduced rate of Full £16 / Conc. £12

 - Anyone curious to find out about less well-known aspects of London’s history since 1800

-- Informal learners seeking an accessible introduction to how people in the city have historically passed their time in the summer
+- Informal learners seeking an accessible introduction to how people in the city have historically passed their time in summer

 Will I need any equipment or materials?

 This course will be held via Zoom.
 You need a computer/laptop or mobile phone to access the Zoom website, and a reliable internet connection.
 For further information on how to join a Zoom meeting, you can watch the joining video here.